 o The Court tied state regulation of abortion to the three trimesters of pregnancy.

 o Roe vs. Wade permits abortions in all 50 states during the first three months of pregnancy for any reason or for no reason.

 o Even the states that permitted abortions when the pregnancy was caused by rape or incest, an extremely rare occurrence, did not permit it after the sixth month of pregnancy.

 o Roe vs. Wade permits abortions during the second three months of pregnancy for the “health of the mother,” which can mean mental health; thus, most states have taken the liberal position that if a continued pregnancy would make the mom sad or challenge her psychologically, or if she has second thoughts about the pregnancy, the baby may be aborted.

-o Roe vs. Wade also permits the states to prohibit or to allow abortions during the last three months of pregnancy, and most states prohibit all abortions during the final three months, as this is the period of viability; when the baby can live outside the mother's womb.
+o Roe vs. Wade also permits the states to prohibit or to allow abortions during the last three months of pregnancy, and most states prohibit all abortions in this period of viability; when the baby can live outside the mother's womb.